Download the all-new Republic app:

 Muilenburg is scheduled to testify October 30

-Muilenburg is scheduled to testify October 30 before a House committee looking into plane’s certification.
-Boeing was initially optimistic that Max could return to flight this spring, but work to fix flight software took longer than expected.
-In June, FAA test pilots discovered ar problem in plane’s computers, extending grounding.
-Muilenburg said recently that Boeing expected plane to be back in service by early in fourth quarter, but company still hasn’t formally submitted its fixes to regulators.
-U.S. airlines don’t expect plane back until at least January, and it could be longer in or countries.
-Chicago-based Boeing is one of two companies that dominate building of large airliners; Europe’s Airbus is or.
+Muilenburg is scheduled to testify October 30 before a House committee looking into the plane’s certification.
+Boeing was initially optimistic that the Max could return to flight this spring, but work to fix flight software took longer than expected.
+In June, FAA test pilots discovered another problem in the plane’s computers, extending the grounding.
+Muilenburg said recently that Boeing expected the plane to be back in service by early in the fourth quarter, but the company still hasn’t formally submitted its fixes to regulators.
+U.S. airlines don’t expect the plane back until at least January, and it could be longer in other countries.
+Chicago-based Boeing is one of two companies that dominate the building of large airliners; Europe’s Airbus is the other.
 Boeing is also a major defense contractor.
 It has more than 150,000 employees.

-RE: British PM Urges Trump To t Impose Tariffs In Airbus-Boeing Row
+READ: British PM Urges Trump To Not Impose Tariffs In Airbus-Boeing Row

 Advertisement

-RE: Boeing To Invest $20M In Virgin Galactic's -tourism Venture
+READ: Boeing To Invest $20M In Virgin Galactic's Space-tourism Venture

 12:16 IST, October 12th 2019